LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

 1. Descriptions
    - Attributive adjectives are adjectives describing particular attributes of the noun they modify.
    - They are pre-modifiers because they come before the noun they modify.
-   - They cannot exist on their own due to being depedent (non-clausal) phrases.
 2. Tag
    - `attr+nn+premod` is tagged on the attributive **adjective**.
-   - In cases where multiple adjectives are included, tag each one (as in the third example below).
+   - In cases where multiple adjectives are included, tag each one (as in the third example below) HS: **Please check this during the discussion!**
 3. Examples
    - *He struggled to read the <ins>**emotional**</ins> inquiry.*
    - *She drives a <ins>**fast**</ins> car.*